 Will GIS thrive in a world of driverless cars?

-Driverless cars see the world by overlaying millions of sensor returns (about 27,000 light points a second) that it collects into an extremely precise 3D map.
+Driverless cars see the world by overlaying millions of sensor returns (about 27,000 light points a second) that they collect into an extremely precise 3D map.

 And vice versa, how can GIS benefit from a world of driverless cars?

 First, let’s understand the brain of driverless cars.
-For each movement the car makes, it uses LiDAR, radar, cameras and position estimators that constantly scan in 360°.
-Combined with SLAM (Simultaneous Localisation and Mapping), cars map their surroundings in real-time orientating itself based on sensor input.
+For each movement the car makes, it uses LiDAR, radar, cameras, and position estimators that constantly scan in 360°.
+Combined with SLAM (Simultaneous Localisation and Mapping), cars map their surroundings in real-time orientating themselves based on sensor input.
 This view is far superior to what humans can see.

-Even though humans can percept their surroundings with ease, for a computer it is an incredibly difficult challenge.
-For example, humans can recognize pedestrians, traffic lights and crosswalks.
-In addition, humans can anticipate movement from cyclists and police officers from simple hand gestures.
+Even though humans can perceive their surroundings with ease, for a computer it is an incredibly difficult challenge.
+For example, humans can recognize pedestrians, traffic lights, and crosswalks.
+Also, humans can anticipate movement from cyclists and police officers through simple hand gestures.

 Depending on what’s been labeled to train the neural network, this determines the success of how well it can detect objects on the road.
 Essentially, the more training in various situations, the better it is at discerning say pedestrians from wildlife.